joshlong-attic/bootiful-spring-boot-2024-blog/service/output/README.md

-If you enjoyed this blog, I hope you'll subscribe to our [YouTube channel](https://youtube.com/@springsourcedev), where I have new videos every week on the [*Spring Tips*](https://bit.ly/spring-tips-playlist).
+If you enjoyed this blog, I hope you'll subscribe to our [YouTube channel](https://youtube.com/@springsourcedev), where I have new videos every week in the [*Spring Tips*](https://bit.ly/spring-tips-playlist) playlist.
 And, of course, you can find my [Twitter/X, website, YouTube channel, books, Podcast, and much more here on Biodrop](https://biodrop.io/joshlong).
 Thank you!